 We understand that our food habits have an impact on the planet and animals, so we try to be as mindful as possible when selecting what we eat to decrease our water and carbon footprint.
-However, we rarely think about the impact that the waste we create in the form of all this packaging causes.
+However, we rarely think about the impact of packaging waste.
 Bringing cloth bags for groceries is a great way to reduce the footprint of our food shopping waste, but what about all the other bits and pieces of plastic and packaging that are involved in these weekly treks?

 Beyond Plastic Bags

-In a similar manner, these chemicals can also leach into the foods that we store in plastic containers.
-Phthalates, BPA, and a number of other endocrine disrupting chemicals that show up in plastics have been shown to pose significant risk to human health.
+Similarly, these chemicals can also leach into the foods that we store in plastic containers.
+Phthalates, BPA, and several other endocrine-disrupting chemicals that show up in plastics have been shown to pose a significant risk to human health.
 The less plastic you use, especially for things you ingest, the better!

 Before you set out on your shopping adventure, you’re going to need to do a little planning.
 Make sure you have a list of all the items you need and think about the quantities you want to buy.
-If you are stocking up on lentils for a recipe, take that into consideration.
+If you are stocking up on lentils for a recipe, consider that.
 Once you have an idea of what you’ll need and how much, you can start thinking of creative ways to cut packaging waste.

 If you are buying produce, you’d probably reach for the plastic produce bags that are conveniently located all over the store.

 Say you use four plastic produce bags, on average, every time you shop.
 If you buy produce every week, that adds up to a total of 200 bags used for produce alone in one year.
 That might not seem like an incredibly significant number, but when you add up the amount of bags used by every person in the U.S., that number skyrockets.
-Keep in mind, it can take 1,000 years for these plastic bags to breakdown after you use them and marine species like sea turtles, dolphins and whales easily confuse those floating bags for jellyfish and accidentally ingest them.
+Keep in mind that it can take 1,000 years for these plastic bags to break down after you use them, and marine species like sea turtles, dolphins, and whales easily confuse those floating bags for jellyfish and accidentally ingest them.

 2. Bulk Goods

-Opting to buy bulk goods is a great way to save yourself from the unwanted cardboard, tin and plastic packages for items like rice, beans, granola and a whole host of other snacks that you can find in pre-packaged containers.
-According to the EPA, around 2.7 million tons of plastic bottles and jars end up in landfills every year, so think twice before grabbing one of those plastic containers in the bulk isle.
-Come prepared with mason jars, reusable cloth bags and ties or other glass containers that you can store these loose goods in.
+Opting to buy bulk goods is a great way to save yourself from the unwanted cardboard, tin, and plastic packages for items like rice, beans, granola, and a whole host of other snacks that you can find in pre-packaged containers.
+According to the EPA, around 2.7 million tons of plastic bottles and jars end up in landfills every year, so think twice before grabbing one of those plastic containers in the bulk aisle.
+Come prepared with mason jars, reusable cloth bags, ties, or other glass containers that you can use to store these loose goods.

 If you’re using glass, be sure to weigh the container beforehand – or while you’re at the store, if scales are not available in the bulk good section, stop by customer service to have them tare the jars for you (this is recommended when shopping at Whole Foods) – write down the weight of the container and then fill away!
 To make carrying all those jars easier, try using a reusable wine carrier that has divided sections inside to keep the glass jars upright and manageable.

-If you really want to be a zero-waste rockstar, look for stores that sell olive oil, maple syrup and other condiments in bulk.
+If you want to be a zero-waste rockstar, look for stores that sell olive oil, maple syrup, and other condiments in bulk.
 It can all be done, it just takes a little more planning.

 3. Deli Counter

 Jars can be used at the deli counter just as easily as they can be used in bulk goods.
-If you are plant-based, you probably won’t have too worry too much about this step, but there might be some items that you would usually purchase that come in packages that you can get from the deli counter instead, take for example, pickles and olives.
+If you are plant-based, you probably won’t have to worry too much about this step, but there might be some items that you would usually purchase that come in packages that you can get from the deli counter instead, take, for example, pickles and olives.

-You might get some strange questions from workers, but in the experience of zero-waste guru, Bea Johnson, if you shop in the same place long enough the questions stop.
-Added bonus knowledge from Bea, Safeway has never questioned her request to use jars instead of plastic bags or containers.
+You might get some strange questions from workers, but in the experience of zero-waste guru Bea Johnson, if you shop in the same place long enough, the questions stop.
+Bonus knowledge from Bea, Safeway has never questioned her request to use jars instead of plastic bags or containers.
 These containers can be tared in the same way jars for bulk goods are tared.